Signed in as:

 Open Minds releases the choke-hold ego has on creative flow.

+Playing from instinct, intuition, and impulse, we close the gap between coming up with ideas and coming out with them — easy come, easy go.
 Then, playing with curiosity in the information gaps, trusting ourselves to fill them in as we go, Open Minds can move us beyond getting stuck “on the spot”, building confidence in our incidental brilliance and keeping ideas moving onward into the open unknown.

 In this civilised world that expects us to be reasonable and responsible, Unruly Hearts are a law unto themselves.